About Goodbye Butterflies

 The Princeton Review has also noted, “For theater and music students of all stripes, Catawba demands consideration.”

-At Catawba, Dr. Fish founded and directs a thriving degree concentration for popular music that attracts talented students from across the country.
+At Catawba, Dr. Fish founded and continues to direct a thriving degree concentration for popular music that attracts talented students from across the country.
 Five of his songwriting students have been finalists in the annual BMI John Lennon songwriting contest, a national competition that receives thousands of entries each year.

 As a professional musician, Dr. Fish has shared the stage with the likes of Frank Sinatra, Ella Fitzgerald, Cher, and the Temptations.
 He is also the author of Jazz: Then and Now published by Music Alive!